avocadosec/ephemeral-ssh/README.md

 # ephemeral-ssh
 This is a silly solution to a silly problem.

 Some _secure_ implementations involve a "gateway" in order to segment access to hosts on a remote network.
-Due to this implementation, one must specify the following options to connect to the remote host: `ssh -o "ForwardAgent=yes" gu=gatewayUsername@serverUsername@serverAddress@gatewayAddress`
+Due to this implementation, one must specify the following options to connect to the remote host: `ssh -A gu=gatewayUsername@serverUsername@serverAddress@gatewayAddress`

 The problem that I ran into was utilizing `scp` to transfer files between my host and the remote host due to the agent forwarding option not being present in my version of SSH (OpenSSH_8.1p1).
 The easy solution was to pull the source files for one of the newer versions of SSH.
 [OpenSSH_8.4p1](https://www.openssh.com/txt/release-8.4) implements the agent forwarding feature for SCP with the `-A` flag.